 BS: I would advise them to consider new developments in their field and try to come up with the larger questions that are relevant to the field.
 I would also ask them to plan everything with a collaborative spirit and hopefully, with the help and advice of a like-minded and enthusiastic fellow faculty.
 In choosing a subject, it is important that it is fundamentally interdisciplinary and cuts across various levels of expertise and interests.

-To those who might say about a study group ‘but I already have too much reading and work to do’ what might you say?
+To those who might say about a working group ‘but I already have too much reading and work to do’ what might you say?

 CS-V: I would argue that the work we do – as researchers, scholars, and practitioners – is often quite isolating; having such academic communities is generative, productive, and restorative.